 In the normal course of operations, Event processing is fully automated.
 Data is loaded into the Timeframe database overnight and the Events are then triggered to run.

-The results of the processing are placed in the Leads table to be augmented by OfferManager, then filtered by Coffee and finally delivered to the Bank’s Campaign Management tool or Marketing Automation application.
+The results of the processing are placed in the Leads table to be augmented by OfferManager, then filtered by Coffee and finally delivered to the Bank’s Process Manager, Campaign Management tool or Operational Marketing application.